 Black Sticky Rice Pudding

 After my hot curry, I needed cooling down, so that was a perfect excuse to order the Homemade Baby Pineapple Sorbet.
 We also tried the Black Sticky Rice Pudding with Mango and Toasted Coconut.
 Desserts and the main dishes are likely to vary according to when you visit so do check online before you book.
 Small plates cost £5-9, large plates are £12-16 and desserts are £4.50-5.50.

 Farang is located inside the San Daniele restaurant which served Italian food for over twenty years.
 The interiors are still pretty much the same.
 The tables still bear the gingham table cloths which have been covered over with black paper.
 The interiors are rustic with bare brick walls and worn tiled flooring.
 The interiors don’t match the cuisine but who cares when it tastes so good.
 There are around 66 covers, so it’s quite sizable inside although you do need to book because it gets very busy.

 Farang London Information

-To find out more about the restaurant go to the Farang London Website.
+To find out more about the restaurant, go to the Farang London Website.
 The restaurant address is San Daniele, 72 Highbury Park, Highbury East, London N5 2XE.
 The nearest stations are Arsenal Tube (Piccadilly Line), Finsbury Park (Piccadilly and Victoria Lines plus Great Northern Trains), Highbury and Islington (Victoria Line, Overground and Great Northern Trains), Drayton Park (Great Northern Trains) and Canonbury (Overground).
-Current opening times listed are Wednesday to Saturday 5.30-10.30pm and Sunday 1-5pm.
-Check online for up to date information.
+Current opening times are listed on the website.
+Enjoy your Thai food!